Are you worried about your prolapse getting worse?

 Do you notice your prolapse symptoms with exercise or particular activities?

-Don’t ignore these symptoms – your body is providing you with important information about activities and exercises that your pelvic floor is currently unable to withstand.
+Don’t ignore your prolapse symptoms because your body is providing you with important information about activities that your pelvic floor is currently unable to withstand.

 Act on your prolapse symptoms by: